Hang gliding before 1973

 — Joe Faust (14)

 In this photo I assume the harness riser is hidden behind the down tube.
-Dick Eipper went on to found hang glider manufacturer, and later powered ultralight manufacturer, Eipper Formance Inc. See the Eipper Formance of Torrance, California related topics menu,
+Dick Eipper went on to found hang glider manufacturer, and later powered ultralight manufacturer, Eipper Formance Inc. See the Eipper Formance of Torrance, California related topics menu.

 For more of Volmer Jensen and Irv Culver, see the related topics menu VJ day — Volmer Jensen’s hang gliders.
 Chris Jones is described as “donator of process negatives for this photograph,” whatever that means.
-‘Frenchy’ is described as a member of the Imperial Engine Works Club, which I vaguely seem to recall was a predecessor of Eipper-Formance.
-I hope to update this photo when I obtain the identities of others in it.
+‘Frenchy’ is described as a member of the Imperial Engine Works Club, which I vaguely recall was a predecessor of Eipper-Formance.
+I hope to update the annotations embedded in this photo when I obtain the identities of others in it.
 For example, I am sure that is Frank Colver holding the model glider while sitting in the middle of the real thing, only half covered with fabric.

 Joe Faust appears to be flying the same wing that Dick Eipper is holding in the annotated group shot, so 1971 or 1972.